Analytic two-loop master integrals for $tW$ production at hadron colliders. Part II: Non-planar integral families with two massive propagators

 \section{Non-planar integral families with two massive propagators}

-The calculation of non-planar integrals is more complicated than that of planar ones.
-We find that it is impossible to find the canonical basis for the integrals in the NP2 and NP3 topologies, i.e., the differential equations cannot be transformed to the canonical form.
-There are some Feynman integrals depending on elliptic curves due to the multiple scales in this process.
-For the integrals in the NP4 topology, the differential equations can be transformed to the $\ep$-form.
-But the occurring four square roots can not be rationalized simultaneously.
+The calculation of non-planar integrals is generally more complicated than that of planar ones.
+In our case, the differential equations may be transformed to the $\ep$-form.
+But the occurring square roots can not be rationalized simultaneously.
 Instead of attempting to obtain the full analytical results, we use the method of expansion in $m_W^2$, which has been proposed and tested in the computation of one-loop squared amplitudes \cite{Chen:2022ntw}, to provide an analytic approximation to the full results.
 Since the two quarks in the $Wtb$ vertices have different masses, setting $m_W^2=0$ does not bring about any additional soft or collinear singularities and thus the full results can be Taylor expanded around $m_W^2=0$.
-After removing this $m_W$ scale, the number of master integrals is reduced, as will be shown below, and some square roots would disappear.
+After removing this $m_W$ scale, the number of MIs is reduced, as will be shown below, and some square roots would disappear.
 As a consequence, the calculation becomes simplified obviously.
-The expansion can be performed to sufficiently high orders, once the master integrals in the limit of $m_W \rightarrow 0$ are computed, and therefore the accuracy can be improved systematically.
+The expansion can be performed to sufficiently high orders, once the MIs in the limit of $m_W \rightarrow 0$ are computed, and therefore the accuracy can be improved systematically.

 In the $m_W \rightarrow 0$ limit, the process $g(k_1) +b(k_2) \longrightarrow W(k_3)+t(k_4)$ contains only one massive final-state particle.
 For the external particles, there are on-shell conditions $k_1^2 = k_2^2 =k_3^2 = 0$ and $k_4^2 = (k_1+k_2-k_3)^2 = m_t^2$.
 The Mandelstam variables are defined as